-Remove the old faded flower stems, unless you require seed, to encourage next year's developing new growth.
+Remove the old faded flower stems, unless you require seed, or you will have an excess of seedlings beneath your mother plant.
 Remove all foliage from hybrid hellebores and the deciduous species in December or January.
 This is done to improve the appearance of the plant (the old leaves eventually die, slowly), making it easier to see the flowers and also prevent the spread of any existing disease to the newly emerging flower stems and leaves.

 Disease and Pests

 Hellebores are generally trouble-free and easy-to-grow plants.
 Some of the occasional problems that they may experience are fungal diseases, aphids, and slug or snail damage.
 We do not spray against fungus in the garden, but prefer to cull plants that show weakness to disease.
-If aphids become a significant problem there is a spray sold by Gardens Alive called Pyola Oil that is a mixture of pyrethrins and canola oil that is very effective and is acceptable to organic growers.
+If aphids become a significant problem there is a spray sold by Gardens Alive called Pyola Oil or Take Down, available on Amazon, that is a mixture of pyrethrins and canola oil that is very effective and is acceptable to organic growers.

 Hellebores are typically long-lived plants.
 The regular mulching helps keep them healthy and free-flowering.
 They do not usually need to be divided for the health of the plant, but if you wish to transplant or divide a hellebore, that is best done in September or October.
 Dividing is best accomplished by digging the whole plant, washing the crown free of soil in order to make it easier to see what you are doing, and then cutting between the growth buds with a sharp knife.
 If you leave at least three buds in each division, the plant will recover more quickly.

-Sow hellebore seed as soon as possible (preferably in July or August).
-We use a mix of 50% Black Gold® and 50% perlite.
+Sow hellebore seed as soon as possible (preferably in June to August).
+We use a mix of 75% Black Gold® and 25% perlite.
 Sow the seed thinly and cover with 1/4" (6mm) layer of #2 chick grit (obtainable at any feed store).
-Leave the pot out in the open, not in direct sun, but do not allow them to dry out.
+Leave the pot out in the open, not in direct sun, and do not allow them to dry out.
 When germination has occurred, bring them into a cold frame or cool greenhouse, taking care again possible damage from slugs or mice.
-Transplant into small pots when the seed leaves are large enough to handle.
+Transplant into small pots when the first true leaves appear and they are large enough to handle.
 We use 4"x4"x6" band pots and a product called Patio Potting Soil formulated by a local forest products company, Rexius.
 Pot on as required.
 Liquid feed regularly from about six weeks after potting on.